mellotanica/deluge-nsz/README.md

     -v $HOME/.switch:/opt/switch:ro \
     -e PUID=$(id -u) \
     -e PGID=$(id -g) \
+    -e MODE=compress \
     -e DELETE=false \
     mellotanica/nsz-extractor:latest
 ```

 Where:

-* $NSZ: is the folder where the compressed files are located
+* `$NSZ`: is the folder where the compressed files are located
-* $NSP: is the folder where the extracted files will be dropped
+* `$NSP`: is the folder where the extracted files will be dropped
-* $HOME/.switch: must contain a valid prod.keys file
+* `$HOME/.switch`: must contain a valid prod.keys file
-* PUID: is the user id that will be used inside the container for writing the output files
+* `PUID`: is the user id that will be used inside the container for writing the output files
-* PGID: is the group id that will be used inside the container for writing the output files
+* `PGID`: is the group id that will be used inside the container for writing the output files
-* DELETE: if true, compressed files will be removed upon successful decompression
+* `DELETE`: if true, compressed files will be removed upon successful decompression
+* `MODE`: is the execution mode, acceptable values are:
+    * `move` - simply copy/move .nsp and .nsz files (depending on `DELETE` value)
+    * `compress` - compress .nsp files and copy/move .nsz files
+    * `extract` - extract .nsz files and copy/move .nsp files